telerik/document-processing-sdk/PdfProcessing/ExportUIElement/ReadMe.md

 ## Export UI Element ##

-In this sample we demonstrate how you can use the Telerik Documents library to export UI elements to pdf format.
+This sample demonstrates how RadPdfProcessing can be used to convert WPF (Silverlight) UI elements to PDF format.

 <keywords: xaml,pdf>